WildSiphon/Mailfoguess/README.md

 ### Interactions mod

-You enter *Interactions mod* when no indication is provided to generate potentials emails.
+You enter *Interactions mod* when no indication are provided to generate potentials emails.

-**EXAMPLE**
+#### EXAMPLE

 ```bash
 $ python3 mailfoguess.py